mandafischer/mandafischer.github.io/teaching.md

 ### Invited Guest Lecturer | University of Toronto (April 2019)
 •	PSY493H1 Cognitive Neuroscience

-I gave an in-depth presentation adn review on perceptual grouping and music reseach.
+I gave an in-depth presentation and review on perceptual grouping and music research.
-Feedback from students (N = 12), Items on scale from 1-5: **4.7** overall in terms of clarity of content, delivery, organization, use of visual aids, enthusiasm, responsiveness to questions, overal lecturer quality.
+Feedback from students (N = 12), Items on scale from 1-5: **4.7** overall in terms of clarity of content, delivery, organization, use of visual aids, enthusiasm, responsiveness to questions, overall lecturer quality.

 ### Teaching Assistantships | University of Toronto (2018 - present)
 •	PSY202 (Statistics II)\